-- browser info controls output of HTML browser info, see also §3.1. - document specifies the document output format, see isabelle document option -o in §3.3.
-In practice, the most relevant values are document=false or document=pdf. - document output specifies an alternative directory for generated output of the document preparation system; the default is within the ISABELLE BROWSER INFO hierarchy as explained in §3.1. isabelle mkroot, which generates a default configuration with output readily available to the author of the document.

-• document\variants specifies document variants as a colon-separated list of name=tags entries, corresponding to isabelle document options -n and -t.
+- browser\info controls output of HTML browser info, see also §3.1. - document controls document output for a particular session or theory; document=pdf means enabled, document=false means disabled (especially for particular theories). - document\output specifies an alternative directory for generated output of the document preparation system; the default is within the ISABELLE\BROWSER\INFO hierarchy as explained in §3.1.
+See also isabelle mkroot, which generates a default configuration with output readily available to the author of the document. - document\variants specifies document variants as a colon-separated list of name=tags entries.
+The default name document, without additional tags.